lechium/XCPullRequest/README.md

 XCPullRequest
 =============

-XCode plugin to implement native pull requests
+Xcode plugin to implement native pull requests.
+This is geared specifically for hosting your own repositories on a local network and not on github, it is only targeted towards pull requests / merges between branches and not forks.
+I don't know if this is even possible to implement natively for github.

+It was modeled specifically for GIT servers being hosted via Apples OS X server.

 Pre-Requisites
 ==============